-Note: although ecchi is tagged it only appears on the first chapters subtly and the disappear until last chapters .
+Note: although ecchi is tagged it appears in the first chapters subtly and then

-Personally I enjoyed this Manga you can say 71% because of the flows in plot and I felt Some rush in the end.
+Personally I enjoyed this Manga you can say 71% because of the flows in plot and I felt Some kind of a rush in the end.

 I recommend this work if you are looking for something interesting including action ,characters growth and supernatural, but be sure to read it twice a week because of the dense content caused by it‘s monthly serialization ,so it‘s difficult and boring for one go readers.